Blog General

 • If it ain’t broke, don’t fix it — work with it.
 Understand where you can work with a new market and forge solid relationships.
 Stomping in with a plan to conquer all is rarely sustainable.

 • Listen, then listen some more.
 Your users will tell you what they want and need.
-Tap into this — create a symbiotic relationship and fuel your growth, as well as customer loyalty.
+Tap into this—create a symbiotic relationship and fuel your growth and customer loyalty.

 • Is your product going to be useful in 5 years?
 It’s nearly impossible to predict the future — we’re not telling you to try.
 Keep the purpose of your product and its overall value top of mind: a fast-rising trend now will likely be gone in a few years, if not sooner.

 • Be malleable.
-What worked then may not work now, or next year.
-Be open to changing your game plan if it stagnates.
+What worked then may not work now or next year.
+If your game plan stagnates, be open to changing it.

 Grow, Baby, Grow!

 There’s no secret sauce for the perfect growth strategy.
-Keep in mind the market, your audience(s), technology, and product needs.
+Remember the market, your audience(s), technology, and product needs.
 With these front and center, you’re much better off when it comes to developing a growth strategy.

 Take our mobile growth quiz to determine how your tactics stack up to industry best practices.
-CleverTap can help you develop your growth strategy and launch you into a world of successful app bliss.
+Contact us to learn how CleverTap can help you develop your growth strategy and launch you into a world of successful app bliss.

 See how today’s top brands use CleverTap to drive long-term growth and retention